xrkolovos/Open-XML-SDK-for-NET-Platform-Standard/README.md

 So I copied the code and i tried it out.
 Guess what, it went well.
 What we use seems to be fine.

 I had to copy some classes from core-fx repo to make it work in Utility.Xml project.
 Also some errors are quickly dirty fixed.
-The problem was with the XmlTextWriter (its internal in core-fx).
+The problem was with the XmlTextWriter (its internal in core-fx and this project inherit from this class).